-Use keyfacts information to compare products
+Use key facts information to compare products

 Your adviser should give you two documents.
 One will explain the service being offered, whether you'll have to pay for it, and the product range on offer.
-Make sure they are including all later life borrowing options open to you, including non-equity release products such as retirement interest-only mortgages, where relevant.
+Check if they are including all later life borrowing options open to you, including non-equity release products such as retirement interest-only mortgages, where relevant.